daviddupuis/jeffskinnerbox.github.io/content/articles/using-a-vintage-laptop-to-creating-a-x-terminal.md

 claims that Lubuntu has snappy responsiveness on older computers.
 This seems to be dependent on having a Pentium III processor and 128M or more of memory.
-This laptop seems to just meet this critera and so I pushed forward.
+This laptop seems to just meet this criteria and so I pushed forward.

 I down loaded the Alternate version of Lubuntu from the site [Lubuntu Alternate ISOs for low-RAM PCs][05], created the CD-ROM, and booted the laptop with teh CD-ROM.